Stem-Cell Based Therapy for Alzheimer’s Disease

 Neuropathological Features and Causes of Alzheimer’s Disease

 One of the key neuropathological features of AD is the presence of brain lesions consisting of amyloid plaques.
-It is caused by the pathological extracellular accumulation and deposition of amyloid-? peptide (A?)5.
-Although the exact function of A? is largely unclear, there have been some speculations regarding its physiological roles in the body6.
-Regardless, targeting A? production and accumulation remains to be an attractive therapeutic solution to treat AD7,8.
+It is caused by the pathological extracellular accumulation and deposition of amyloid-beta peptide (amyloid-beta)5.
+Although the exact function of amyloid-beta is largely unclear, there have been some speculations regarding its physiological roles in the body6.
+Regardless, targeting amyloid-beta production and accumulation remains to be an attractive therapeutic solution to treat AD7,8.
 Other hallmarks of AD include the presence of neurofibrillary tangles and hyperphosphorylated tau in brain tissues.

 AD is a complex, multifactorial disease caused by a mix of genetic and environmental factors9.
 It can be broadly classified into two types – sporadic (SAD) and familial (FAD) AD.
 SAD and FAD are typically late-onset and early-onset respectively 10.
 FAD is rare and is caused by genetic mutations (such as in the Amyloid Precursor Protein [APP] gene); environmental factors play small roles in contributing to the disease.
 On the other hand, several genes are associated with SAD but environmental factors are also observed to contribute to the disease 9.